blcxtranslations/blcx/_translated/chapter-0040.md

 completed: true
 ---

 At noon, there was a continuous stream of cultivators making their way back.
-It was lunch time, and low level cultivators could not simply fast.
-Food was provided by the cottages for free and tasted very good.
+It was lunch time, and low-level cultivators could not simply fast.
+The food was provided by the cottages for free and tasted very good.

 Lin Xuan had finished eating earlier and had nothing to do.
 So instead of going back to his cottage, he sat in the cafeteria drinking tea.